James Outman Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (129 total, one per game).
+- Guardians pitchers combine to surrender the first-fewest home runs in baseball (129 total, one per game).

-- Curry (3-1) takes the mound for the Guardians in his seventh start of the season.
-He has a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.
+- Williams (1-4) gets the starting nod for the Guardians in his 12th start of the season.
+He has a 3.02 ERA in 59 2/3 innings pitched, with 63 strikeouts.

-- In his most recent appearance on Friday, the right-hander tossed six innings against the Detroit Tigers, allowing one earned run while surrendering five hits.
+- The right-hander last pitched on Friday against the Detroit Tigers, when he tossed five innings, allowing three earned runs while giving up six hits.

+- The 24-year-old has a 3.02 ERA and 9.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.